cloud-gov/cg-site/_kbarticlespages/website-api.md

 And that’s it!
 The static HTML page makes the fetch request to the API on load, then builds the table contents using the response, seamlessly.

-Serving dynamic content from a backend database via an API to a static site hosted on cloud.gov Pages is easy within the cloud.gov ecosystem.
+Serving dynamic content from a backend database via an API to a static site hosted on Cloud.gov Pages is easy within the Cloud.gov ecosystem.
 We proudly offer a suite of secure and compliant databases which you can leverage to store data and dynamically display within their Pages websites without the need to manually update the static files or struggle with large data collections checked into the static site repo.

-If you’re interested in enhancing your static sites with dynamic content, we’d love to help you set up a dual agreement for cloud.gov and Pages services with your agency or office.
-If you’re already a Pages customer, it takes a simple modification to your current IAA to access services from cloud.gov to get started.
-Launching an app on cloud.gov will require an Authority to Operate (ATO), and we’re here to help you through every stage.
+If you’re interested in enhancing your static sites with dynamic content, we’d love to help you set up a dual agreement for Cloud.gov and Pages services with your agency or office.
+If you’re already a Pages customer, it takes a simple modification to your current IAA to access services from Cloud.gov to get started.
+Launching an app on Cloud.gov will require an Authority to Operate (ATO), and we’re here to help you through every stage.
 For more information, please reach out to [inquiries@cloud.gov](mailto:inquiries@cloud.gov).

 For support with implementation and general questions about Pages sites, please reach out to [pages-support@cloud.gov](mailto:pages-support@cloud.gov).